arnohe/dermoscopic-attribute-detection/README.md

 First install [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit)

-Next set up the datasets in `/data` so they can be copied into the container
+Next set up the datasets so they can be copied into the container
 ```
 python main.py download
 python main.py preprocess